catalin-rusnac/replifactory_docs/docs/_sources/culture_parameters.rst

 ``dose_increase_amount``

     Amount by which the dose is increased at stress increases.
 The new dose is calculated as: new_dose = old_dose * factor + amount.
+    This parameter is useful to increase the drug dose by a fixed amount, regardless of the current dose.
+    If the current dose is much below 1% of the pump2_stock_drug_concentration, set this parameter to about 1% of the pump2_stock_drug_concentration.

 ``threshold_od_min_increase_stress``